Zinhle1920/ST10470323/README.md

 # Future Forward SA Website
 ##Overview
-Part three of the website now contains a JvaScript file linked to all webpages.
+Part 3 of the website now contains a JavaScript file linked to all webpages.

 ## Overview
 This is the website for **Future Forward SA**, a non-profit organization empowering young South Africans with skills, confidence, and career opportunities.